Using Credit Cards on Writers-Editors.com

-When you order a book, report, or membership through our secure shopping area, I receive an e-mail notifying me that your order is on the secure server.
+When you order a book, report, or membership through our secure shopping area, I receive an email notifying me that your order is on the secure server.
 No credit card information comes to me via e-mail.
 I must go through two separate secure areas, with different log-in/passwords for each, in order to retrieve your credit card number and expiration date from the secure server.
 I then delete that information immediately; once deleted, it cannot be retrieved.
 (Should I forget to delete it, the company owning the server automatically deletes it after a few weeks.)
-I then obtain authorization for your purchase over my telephone line -- same as store-front merchants do, except that I use the phone keypad instead of swiping your card through a machine.
-Your purchase should show up on your credit card statement as "Cassell Comm/CNW Publish" -- Why?
-Because that is how our merchant account was set up more than 25 years ago.
-If we are sending you something via the US Postal Service, I will enclose a receipt.
-If you are ordering a digital or online-only product, I will notify you by e-mail about the credit card charge details (but no full card number).
+I then obtain authorization for your purchase through Square (see https://squareup.com/).
+Once approved, I submit to them your email address so they can email you a receipt.
+The receipt should say "CNW Pub-Dana Cassell" and will include our address and phone number.
+(BTW - If you sell copies of your books at events or otherwise would like to take credit card payments, we can recommend using Square.)

 If you choose to pay through PayPal (using your PayPal account or credit card), we do not receive your credit card information -- only an e-mail from PayPal saying the charge has been approved, and then PayPal transfers the money (minus their percentage) directly into our bank account.

 Unfortunately, spam bots periodically pick on our domain to send out oodles of spam messages.
-They usually say they are from some weird address, such as xpdf@writers....
+They usually say they are from some weird address, such as xpdf @ writers....
 Those spam messages DO NOT come from us.
-So far, we have done no e-mail marketing at all.
-Should you receive these e-mails, simply delete them.
+Should you receive these emails, simply delete them.
 Do not reply to them; best, don't even open them.
-The company that hosts our Web sites only recently has installed the very latest preventive measures to try to cut down on this happening.
+The company that hosts our websites has installed the very latest preventive measures to try to cut down on this happening.
 As you have probably read, the latest safeguards last only long enough for the spammers to figure out how to work around them -- literally a matter of hours or days.
 We will continue to fight the good spam battle, but it appears to be a fact of Internet life.